tamari92/kf2-tournament/rules.md

 #### 6.14.1 - Client Disconnects
 In the event that players crash or are disconnected involuntarily at other points throughout the match, Tournament Directors and Assistant Directors reserve the right to adjust all Score and Bonus values as well as the Match Timer to compensate if the situation presents extenuating circumstances. **There is no guarantee in these scenarios and the Tournament Director and Assistant Directors are the court of last resort for deciding whether or not points are to be reimbursed.** Their decisions are final and cannot be appealed.

-**It is seen as a breach of Competitive Integrity to frame an intentional disconnection as a crash or loss of internet service.
-Consequences for violation at minimum involve the team being assigned a zero score for the round, and at maximum, explusion from the tournament entirely and banned from all future events held by the Tamari's KF2 community.**

 #### 6.14.2 - Server Disconnects
 In the event that the **server** itself crashes or otherwise loses connection, Tournament Directors in attendance are **permitted** to set the game state, which includes:
 - Changing the wave manually